 In 2016 Ricardo Certification Limited became the first independent assurance provider in the rail market to offer a UKAS accredited ISA service.
-To earn this accreditation, the defined ISA processes and structures were assessed against BS EN ISO/IEC 17020 Type A, showing a commitment to the highest levels of competence, independence and process requirements of BS EN ISO/IEC 17020.
+To earn this accreditation, the defined ISA processes and structures were assessed against BS EN ISO/IEC 17020.
+To earn this accreditation the defined ISA procedures were assessed against the competence, independence and process requirements of BS EN ISO/IEC 17020.

 Ricardo Certification’s companies have worked on the assessment of new products and systems, changes to complex products, overseen updates to existing systems, and supported new railways from initial design to commissioning.

 The ISA service applies the CENELEC EN50126 and EN50129 standards as the basic criteria against which the safety engineering of railway products and systems are assessed.
 They define a systems and safety engineering lifecycle and the contents of safety cases for railway safety systems.

 These standards call up a range of other relevant standards such as CENELEC EN50128 and EN50657 for software, CENELEC EN50121 for electromagnetic compatibility, and CENELEC EN50159 for communications.

 However, ISA work can also be performed against other relevant standards, such as IEC 61508.
 We can also apply standards directly relevant to electrical and mechanical systems and civil structures for specific products and railway sub-systems.